willseward/go-configurator/README.md

 ## Future

-- [ ] YAML files for variables in templates
+- [X] YAML files for variables in templates
 - [ ] Intervalic updates
+- [ ] Before and After scripts